ML4GLand/EUGenE_use_cases/DeepSTARR/README.md

 ## Usage
 ---
-1. Testing
+1. Training and interpreting DeepSTARR models from scratch with [EUGENe].
- - See the `test_inference*.ipynb` notebooks for examples of how to use the pretrained models for inference.
-TODO!
+ - See the `eugene` directory for details

 2. Training
  - See the `train_*.ipynb` notebooks for examples of how to train models from scratch